-The regulation on RPTs in Commonwealth Asia is largely a result of the proliferation of rules from other jurisdictions, in particular the UK.
-This indicates some level of convergence at a formal level, given that all of these countries adopt a broadly common toolkit to regulate RPTs.
-Such a de jure convergence can be attributed to extraneous pressure applied on these countries to adopt RPT regulation.
-International bodies such as the International Monetary Fund, the OECD, the ACGA and the CFA Institute carried out studies of various Asian jurisdictions to highlight the problems of abusive RPTs.58 These bodies called upon countries to enhance their regulation of RPTs so as to enhance the effectiveness of the filter mechanism and more generally improve investor protection.
+mechanisms.
 The fact that RPT regulation in Commonwealth Asia has been motivated due to external factors of globalization suggests that while substantive rules on the books appear optimal, the imposition of those rules in economies with different legal, institutional, and cultural settings are likely to create a mismatch in the acceptance and enforcement of those rules.
-Concomitantly, the World Bank's approach of analyzing the substantive rules without having adequate regard to the other factors give rise to the peculiar situation wherein the stellar track record displayed by the rules prescribed in the Commonwealth Asian jurisdictions is not accompanied by a similar impetus in the adherence to, and enforcement of, those rules.
+Concomitantly, the World Bank's approach of analyzing the substantive rules without having adequate regard to the other factors gives rise to the peculiar situation wherein the stellar track record displayed by the rules prescribed in the Commonwealth Asian jurisdictions is not accompanied by a similar impetus in the adherence to, and enforcement of, those rules.